Electa-Git/Z-tool/Examples/2L_VSC/README.md

 ![Modify the path in system variables](../../Doc/img.png)

 ## Usage
-The tool usage can be summarized in the following steps:
+The general tool usage can be summarized in the following steps:
 1. Add the Z-tool library to your PSCAD project
-2. Place the tool's analysis blocks at the target buses and name them
+2. Place the tool's analysis blocks at the target buses and name them uniquely
-3. Define the resulting topology from the POV of the blocks' buses: in case of single-bus analysis this step is not needed
+3. Define the resulting topology from the POV of the blocks' buses: _in case of single-bus analysis this step is not needed_
 4. Speficy the basic simulation options and frequency range for the study
 5. Run the frequency scan and small-signal stability analysis functions